 It naturally occurs along coastal areas and riverbanks and is increasingly recognized as a promising biofuel species (Allen and Allen, 1981).
 The tree possesses a somatic chromosome number of 2n = 22.
 Although native to the Asian subcontinent, it has been successfully introduced into humid tropical lowland regions of countries such as the Philippines, Malaysia, Australia, Seychelles, the United States, and Indonesia (Rangari, 2002).

 Pongamia pinnata is a deciduous tree species and one of the widely available trees found in the Madhya Pradesh, (Yadav, et al.,2011).The species is endowed with high degree of climatic adaptability (Uniyal, et al.,2003).
-It thrives well in areas having an annual rainfall ranging from 250 to 2500 mm, the maximum temperature as high as 480C and tolerate cold upto 00C, on altitudes upto 1200 m.
+It thrives well in areas having an annual rainfall ranging from 250 to 2500 mm, temperature as high as 480C and as low as 00C, on altitudes upto 1200 m.
 Mature trees can grow on most soil types ranging from stony to sandy to clayey, including verticals.
-It does not perform well on dry lands.
 It is highly tolerant to salinity (Anon.,1985).
 It is common along waterways or seashores with its roots in fresh or salt water.
-Highest growth rates are observed on well drained soils with assured moisture.
-(Agarwal and Rajamanoharan, 2009).
-Natural reproduction is profuse by seed and commonly by root suckers, (Ramanjaneyulu, et al.,2025).
+Highest growth rates are observed on well drained soils with assured moisture (Agarwal and Rajamanoharan, 2009).
+Natural reproduction is through seed and root suckers, (Ramanjaneyulu, et al.,2025).

 Genetic variability across geographically distinct populations of P. pinnata results in significant differences in growth behavior, biomass accumulation, yield potential, and stress tolerance, Sahoo et al., (2021).
 Such geographically distinct populations are referred to as provenances, and evaluating their comparative performance is essential for identifying superior genotypes suited for specific regions, Deswal et al.,(2014).
-Central India, characterized by semi-arid to sub-humid conditions, heterogeneous soils, and increasing pressure on land resources, represents a critical area where selection of high-performing Pongamia genotypes can greatly support biofuel initiatives, afforestation efforts, and climate-resilient plantation programs, Jain et al.,(2007).
+Central India, characterized by semi-arid to sub-humid conditions, heterogeneous soils, and increasing pressure on land resources, represents a critical area where selection of high-performing Pongamia genotypes can greatly support biofuel initiatives, afforestation efforts, and climate-resilient plantation programs (Jain et al.,2007).
 Despite the growing emphasis on Karanj as a bioenergy species, limited systematic information is available on the growth performance of its different provenances under Central Indian conditions.
 Understanding how genetic diversity interacts with the region’s climate and soil factors is essential for enhancing productivity, selecting suitable planting material, and developing improved agro forestry models.

-India has a vast tract of wastelands and degraded lands, mostly in areas with adverse agro climatic conditions, for growth traits and seed yield where hardy tree borne oil seed species like Pongamia pinnata can be grown easily.
-The variability in the pod and seed characteristics could be linked to the genetic potential of a genotype, Patil and Naik (2016).
+India has a vast tract of wastelands and degraded lands (areas with adverse agro climatic conditions) where, useful hardy tree species like Pongamia pinnata can grow easily.
+The variability in the pod and seed characteristics of such species in these areas could be linked to the genetic potential of genotypes (Patil and Naik, 2016).

-Thus looking to its wide adaptability it is pertinent to study the extent and patterns of variation for growth and yield traits and their inter-relationship among themselves to plan proper strategy for its genetic improvement on which information are meager.
-Studying about this particular provenance is valuable in various aspects particularly estimating the carbon sequestration potential and extraction of biodiesel from the seed of this tree to be an input for the climate change mitigation activities taking place in India and in the world at large, since climate change is the worldwide issue.
+Thus looking into adaptability of the useful hard species for example by studying patterns of variation in their growth and yield traits and the inter-relationship would help generate knowledge guielines for designing and implemtng strategies for presevation and improvement of their genetic diversity.
+Studying such provenances would be valuable in various aspects, for example, in estimating the carbon sequestration and biodiesel potential from the species.
+These would be valuable input for the climate change mitigation activities taking place in India and in the world at large, since climate change is the worldwide issue.

 MATERIAL AND METHODS